 mini-redis

-ops/sec on the normal generated-value run from the README benchmark snapshot.
+ops/sec on the normal generated-value run.

 Expiration is wired through the full command path, not bolted on afterward.